kartik-v/bootstrap-star-rating/README.md

 bootstrap-star-rating
 =====================

+> NOTE: Version 2.0 has been released.
+Refer [change log](https://github.com/kartik-v/bootstrap-star-rating/blob/master/CHANGE.md) for details.

-A simple yet powerful JQuery star rating plugin for Bootstrap.
+A simple yet powerful JQuery star rating plugin for Bootstrap which supports advanced features like fractional star fill and RTL input support.
 Developed with a focus on utlizing pure CSS-3 styling to render the control.
+The plugin uses Bootstrap markup and styling by default, but it can be overridden with any other CSS markup.

 ## Features

-1. Convert any HTML input to a star rating control.
-Recommended input is of `type = number`, which will help fallback to a number input for browsers not supporting JQuery or Javascript.
+- Convert any HTML input to a star rating control.
+Will polyfill to a range input for browsers not supporting JQuery or Javascript.
-2. The plugin automatically converts an input with `type = number` to a star rating control if you set its `class = rating`.
+- The plugin automatically converts an input with `type = number` to a star rating control if you set its `class = rating`.
   All options to the input can be passed as HTML5 `data` attributes.
+- Automatically degrades to a normal SELECT dropdown input for browsers that do not support HTML 5 range input.
-3. Involves pure CSS3 styling of the stars.
+- Involves pure CSS3 styling of the stars.
 Say goodbye to image sprites or playing with image backgrounds.
 Offers clean scalable vector icons for consistent display across devices.
-4. Specifically uses Bootstrap 3.x styles & glyphs.
-Can be combined to work better for Bootstrap styled projects (or input group addons).
+Optionally one can use the Unicode character set to override symbols.
+- Render and display fractional star ratings.
+Configure number of stars, min, max, step, and theoretically  support any fractional rating.
+- Uses Bootstrap 3.x styles & glyphs by default.
+But this can be overridden with plugin parameters and your own CSS styles.
+- Support for RIGHT TO LEFT (RTL) input.
+Automatically changes star styling for RTL.
-5. Ability to clear values and options for the stars.
+- Ability to clear values and options for the stars.
 Control where the clear button element can be shown.
-6. Reset star rating to the initial value when the form is reset.
+- Reset star rating to the initial value when the form is reset.
-7. Ability to control and display caption of the selected stars.
+- Ability to control and display caption of the selected stars.
 Each rated star can have its own caption.
 Control where the caption element can be shown.
-8. Ability to size the rating control including the stars, caption, and clear button.
+- Ability to size the rating control including the stars, caption, and clear button.
 Five prebuilt size templates are available `xl`, `lg`, `md`, `sm`, and `xs`.
-9. Support for RIGHT TO LEFT (RTL) input.
-Automatically changes star styling for RTL.
-10. Triggers JQuery events for advanced development.
+- Triggers JQuery events for advanced development.
 Events currently available are `rating.change`, `rating.clear`, and  `rating.reset`.
-11. Disabled and readonly input star rating support.
+- Disabled and readonly input star rating support.
-12. Size of the entire plugin is less than 10KB (about 7KB for the minified JS and 3KB for the minified CSS).
+- Size of the entire plugin is less than 11KB (about 8KB for the minified JS and 3KB for the minified CSS).

 ## Demo